to polarisation.

 There are traditions that have a brilliant way out of the trap: unconditional love as a spiritual life force.
 Divine Love is like the sun illuminating the dark corners of the soul, but without creating fear.
 It gives courage for self-examination and self-knowledge.

 It can be tempting to think of ourselves as moral and civilised, while at the same time labelling foreign peoples as uncivilised barbarians.
 Because we think we are morally superior, we believe we have the right to marginalise them and keep them down.
 When we dehumanise others, we undermine our own humanity.
 If we call others 'monsters', we risk becoming 'monsters' ourselves.
-But we can be so caught up in this mindset that we fail to see the irony and the contradiction.
+But we can be so caught up in this mindset that we fail to see the irony.

 When we go through this transformation, the whole world appears in a new light.
 We are far less likely to dehumanize others.
 Practising the virtue of love in everyday life can mean resisting the impulse to belittle and look down on others.